Listen to an audio file of this tool.

 - “What ideas do you have to deal with those struggles?”

 - For ages 5-7: Get out a poster board, newsprint paper, or just plain paper and markers.
 Have your child or children write out their routine in the simplest terms such as: 1.
 Wake up!
 2. Get dressed.
-For young children, they can draw instead.
+(Younger children can draw instead.)

 - Post their plan in a visible location.